Caching System¶

 Overview¶

 ARC-1 includes a built-in caching layer that sits between the intent handler and the ADT client.
-Its purpose is to reduce redundant HTTP calls to the SAP system, speed up responses for repeated operations, and enable features like reverse dependency lookup that would otherwise require expensive full-system scans on every request.
+Its purpose is to reduce redundant HTTP calls to the SAP system, speed up responses for repeated operations, and enable features like reverse dependency lookup.

-(objectType, objectName), with a SHA-256 content hash. - Dependency graphs -- compressed dependency contracts keyed by source hash.
+(objectType, objectName, version), with the SAPETagand a SHA-256 content hash.
+Active and inactive views never collide. - Dependency graphs — compressed dependency contracts keyed by source hash.

 The system operates in three tiers of increasing capability: